samuel-thompsonn/browser-fighting-game-client/doc/log.md

   - My guess here is that it should be a number but we cast it to a string when we read it from S3 since that is a thing we can do.
 So I switched it back to being a number.

+## 3/13/2023

+Objective 1.0: Dark background.
+This should be doable with CSS.

+Objective 1.0 complete--I can control global background color by styling the body element.

+Objective 2.0: Give the characters a reasonable feet position.
+Should involve modifying code for drawing the characters on the canvas.

+Objective 2.0 complete!
+I made a function for transforming between character coordinates (which seem to be what the server sends to me) to canvas coordinates which should be drawn.
+This transform can get more complicated but it's encapsulated which is great.

+Next objective (for later): Character health--first, implement it in the front end by adding a visualizer that pretends to have good input from the backend.
+And the backend implementation can then go in, probably in the update messages every frame.

+## 3/14/2023

+Objective 1.0: Add healthbars on the client side.
+- Phase 1: Assume health is always at 50 percent.
+What should the healthbars look like?
+What is something very simple?
+- Phase 2: Link it up to health info coming from the backend.
+Requires backend implementation first.